 Jim: And for them to move to more male-oriented expression is not good, because that’s our weakness as men, is that we don’t have that kind of open, receiving heart to be generous to those around us.
 That’s our pitfall, where women complement us in that way hopefully.
 Is that fair?

-Larry: That's exactly right.
-That's exactly the point.
-And I feel the same about my wife.
-We've been married over 49 years.
+Larry: That’s exactly right.
+That’s exactly the point.
+The … and I feel the same about my wife.
+We’ve been married over 49 years. (dated)

 Jim: Good for you.

-Larry: Well, we met at age 10 and she thought she might have a good deal in me and she (Laughter) has had some questions about that over the years, but we're working out pretty well right now.
-Now I believe she's a very open woman.
-But see, that's what I define as feminine, and I think that word "feminine" sounds so negative in our culture today, this frilly and silly and all you do is look pretty, whatever, but that's not what the word means at all.
+Larry: Well, we met at age 10, and she thought she might have a good deal in me and she (Laughter) has had some questions about that over the years, but we’re working out pretty well right now.
+Now I believe she’s a very open woman.
+She’s a … a … but see, that’s what I define as feminine, and I think that when … that word “feminine” is … sounds so negative in our culture today, this frilly and silly and all you do is look pretty, whatever, but that’s not what the word means at all.